sergeych/boss_protocol/README.md

 The bit-effective, platform-independent streamable and traversable typed binary protocol.
-Allow to effectively store small or any sized integers, strings or binary data of any size, floats and doubles, arrays and hashes in a very effective way.
+Allow to effectively store small or any sized integers, strings or binary data of any size, floats and doubles, arrays and hashes and time objects in a very effective way.
 It caches repeating objects and stores/restores links to objects.